No. 7 Maryland women push winning streak to 13 with blowout victory over Purdue, 88-45, on Senior Night

 The Big Ten crown.

+The Boilermakers’ 45 points were the least amount of scoring the Terps have allowed since 2018, when they limited Wisconsin to 44.
+Much of that had to do with the defense, led by senior Blair Watson, which prevented all but 19 of Purdue’s 61 shots, including just 3 of 20 attempts from 3-point range.

+“I love defense.
+When our team has really good defense, I’m super excited.
+We need that going into March for sure,” Watson said.
+“We have a lot of teams that we’re going to face that are a lot bigger, badder and a lot more hard competition.
+But I think the way that we’re going, the way that we’re trending, you should be nervous.”

-However, with Northwestern’s triumph over Ohio State earlier in the evening, the two remained tied for the top spot in the Big Ten standings.
-The Wildcats face Illinois (2-14) this Sunday while Maryland visits Minnesota (5-11).
-If both teams win, they’ll each earn a share of the Big Ten title.
+However, with Northwestern’s triumph over Ohio State earlier in the evening, the two schools remained tied for the top spot in the Big Ten standings.
+The Wildcats face Illinois (2-14 in conference) this Sunday, while Maryland visits Minnesota (5-11).
+If both teams win, they’ll each earn a share of the Big Ten regular season crown.

+Ever since Maryland’s 93-59 drubbing of Iowa earlier in the month, head coach Brenda Frese has witnessed a group of players completely in control, which is all she had asked of them.
+She sees a team that has bought in, whether games or practices, offense or defense, prepared to earn a spot as a No. 1 seed in the NCAA Tournament, which, at this moment, is a likely possibility.

+“It’s going to be a really tough game to go into Minnesota, but we’re ready for the challenge.
+We’re excited to be in this position," Frese said.
+“We’ll worry about that game first.
+Obviously, our seniors lead the way and guide the underclassmen on what it takes to play three games in three days.”

+Senior Kaila Charles notched a double double with 14 points and 11 boards, as did sophomore Shakira Austin (17 points, 13 rebounds).

+“I appreciate everything about this class,” Frese said.
+“They’ve worked hard through injuries and adversity, always stepped up to accept responsibility.
+You see their leadership every single day.”

-But on the night in which Maryland honored its four seniors during their last regular-season home game, the Terps’ younger crew served as a reminder that there are still many sunny days ahead.
+But on the night in which Maryland honored its four seniors during their last regular-season home game, it was the team’s younger crew that served as a reminder there are still many sunny days ahead.

 Until senior Sara Vujacic drilled a 3-pointer to narrow Purdue’s lead to one, 8-7, it seemed as if the Terps had nothing in the arsenal to throw against a consistent Boilermakers offense.